BC100Dev/AnlinxOS/README.md

   over rapid feature churn.

-This way, I make sure that AnlinOS has the stability in mind, contains the long-term maintainability and I also make sure that I keep myself sane (because someone eventually also needs a break :skull: ), so that updates are happening gradually instead of rapidly (looking at Arch Linux over here).
+This way, I make sure that AnlinOS has the stability in mind, contains the long-term maintainability, and I also make sure that I keep myself sane (because someone eventually also needs a break :skull:), so that updates are happening gradually instead of rapidly (looking at Arch Linux over here).
+Now, I know you guys don't like the 2-to-3 monthly updates, but acknowledging of me being a solo developer, I don't want to stress myself out completely.